Musicoll/kiwi-node-server/config/readme.md

-# config
+# Add your own config files

-This project uses the node-config module to support multiple server configurations.
+This project uses the [node-config](https://github.com/lorenwest/node-config) module to support multiple server configurations.
 You can add your own configuration file to this directory as explained [here](https://github.com/lorenwest/node-config/wiki/Configuration-Files).

 Ex: